olensmar/soapui-fileutils-plugin/README.md

 ### Features

+#### Save Response
-1. Adds a "Save Response" menu option to the HTTP, REST and SOAP TestSteps - prompting you to save the last received response to a file.
+Adds a "Save Response" menu option to the HTTP, REST and SOAP TestSteps - prompting you to save the last received response to a file.
+Can come in handy if you need to save binary responses (images, pdf:s, etc).

 ### Build it yourself